mladencucak/epiCrop/README.md

 # epiCrop
-Set of functions and data for crop disease epidemiology work
+Set of functions and data for crop disease forecasting work.

 ## What is in it
 1. A function to import, check, organise and interpolate the weather data. (under development)
 2. Models: